womp07/womp07/README.md

 - 📚 Currently learning Python, Linux, Networking basics

-- 🌍 Goal: Work & live in Canada as a cybersecurity professional
+- 🌍 Goal: build a cyber security career in canada or USA and to grind

 - 🚀 Projects: some school  lab-works in python/Html5/Css3/JS